Nomunbileg1/Bayesian_Final_Project_May_the_code_be_with_you/README.md

 The main question is:

-> Can Bayesian portfolio optimization improve allocation decisions by reconciling market priors with uncertain HMM and NLP-based investor views?
+> Can ML-enhanced Bayesian portfolio optimization improve allocation decisions by reconciling market priors with HMM and NLP-based investor views?

 ---